 - Place the dough swirls in your lined tin.

 - Whilst warm, brush with the sugar glaze.
-Cool before icing.
+Cool completely before icing.

 FAQ